markekraus/CheatJewelrySkyrimSEMod/README.md

 * Cheat: Toggle Free Camera - Toggles Free Camera mode.
 This freezes NPCs and the environment allowing the player camera to move freely to take screenshots or look around.
 * Cheat: Toggle God Mode - Toggles God Mode on or off.

+## Powers

+This mod also adds a "Cheat: Add Cheat Jewelry" power to your spells list.
+This will add any missing cheat jewelry to your inventory.
+It will not add duplicates of existing cheat jewelry already in your inventory.

 ## Manual Upgrading from 1.0.0 to 2.0.0 or later

 If you manually installed version 1.0.0 of this mod (this does not apply to Mod Organizer 2, Vortex, or other mod managers), before updating to 2.0.0, you will need to do the following: